Posted by Jennifer Dixon on 23rd Apr 2020

 Besides Basil I would have to say that Cilantro is probably my next favorite herb.
 It's very easy to grow and it's flavor is so refreshing especially when added to homemade tomato salsa.
 Cilantro grows best when planted in early spring because as the year moves more toward summer Cilantro will start to bolt.
 By bolt, I mean it's flowering process in order to produce seed for the next year.
 So as long as Cilantro is planted as early as possible you should be able to harvest many leaves before the plant goes into seed production.

 The first thing you'll notice when Cilantro starts to bolt is it begins growing very tall and leggy.
-And it will begin to display a beautiful array of white flowers as seen below.
+And it will begin to display a beautiful array of white flowers.

 Since Cilantro is insect pollinated you will probably have many visitors to your flowering plants.
 Once the flowers are pollinated and they begin to die back you will then notice small clusters of green round seeds.